Features of a Great School VideoJanuary 2, 2018

 When you’re briefing or writing your video script, use impactful language that is consistent with your school’s brand and mission.
 Let your script tell your story and ensure that your brand voice comes across to your audience.
 They should by listening to your video know exactly who you are and what your video is about.

-A great example from Woodleigh School.
+Here's a great example from Woodleigh School:

 The most memorable marketing videos are ones that incite an emotional reaction from the viewer.
 Connect with your target audience on the subject that matters to them most: their child’s education